trustedanalytics-ng/platform-wiki/Data-Ingestion/dataingest_sqlimport_scheduler.md

 ![](/images/Ingestion_JobScheduler_ImportDataButton_v8_Step12.png)

 ## Job browser
-Selecting **Job Scheduler** then **Job browser** from the TAP main menu allows you to view scheduled jobs.
+Selecting **Job Scheduler** then **Job browser** from the TAP Console allows you to view scheduled and completed jobs.

+![](/images/Ingestion_JobScheduler_WorkflowJobs_v8_Step8.png)

 There are two tabs on the **Job browser** page:
 - **Workflow jobs** shows all completed jobs from all the list on Coordinator jobs.
 - **Coordinator jobs** shows the scheduled jobs created from the Import Data Page (how often they repeat, when the last completed job happened, etc.).

-![](/images/Ingestion_JobScheduler_WorkflowJobs_v8_Step8.png)

 * `Workflow jobs` - On this tab, you can see a list of workflow jobs.
 Workflow jobs represent imports from databases to HDFS.
 Click on `See details` to the right of a job name for additional information (example shown below).
 ![](/images/Ingestion_JobScheduler_Details_v7_Step9.png)